Do you have a “mommy tummy” and want to know how to get rid of it?

 Visceral fat is associated with a host of serious medical co-morbidities, including:

-So getting a flat stomach is not just aesthetic, it will improve your overall health dramatically!
+So, getting a flat stomach is not only aesthetic; it will improve your health dramatically!

 Related Questions